Ballarat North - Invermay

 Ballarat North - Invermay performs slightly above the national average for education, showing competitive qualification levels and steady academic outcomes

-A total of 8 schools operate within Ballarat North - Invermay, educating approximately 1,321 students.
-The area has balanced educational opportunities (ICSEA: 1014) with a mix of 7 primary and 1 K-12 school.
-However, local school capacity is limited at 8.6 places per 100 residents compared to the regional average of 18.0, leading many families to travel for schooling.
+There are 8 schools operating within Ballarat North - Invermay, educating approximately 1,321 students, with typical Australian school conditions (ICSEA: 1014) and balanced educational opportunities.
+The educational mix includes 7 primary schools and 1 K-12 school.
+School capacity is limited at 8.6 places per 100 residents compared to the regional average of 18.0, leading many families to travel for schooling.
+Note: where schools show 'n/a' for enrolments, please refer to the parent campus.

 Frequently Asked Questions - Education